 Critical Illness Plans

-A critical illness plan can be considered, whereby this type of insurance provide a lump sum payment upon a cancer diagnosis.
+A critical illness plan can be considered, whereby this type of insurance provides a lump sum payment upon a cancer diagnosis.
 This sum can be used however the individual wants to, be it to pay for bills not covered by insurance or daily living expenses.
 Similar to IP plans, it is much more beneficial for you to get the plan while you are still healthy.

 Government and other financial assistance:

 MediFund helps patients who face difficulties paying a bill even after receiving a government subsidy and using their insurance.
-Patients can submit their applications and the amount of aid given will be considered and approved on a case by case basis.
+Patients can submit their applications and the amount of aid given will be considered and approved on a case-by-case basis.

 Medication Assistance Fund